 To avoid such space constraints, we have focused on the development of a micro-sized testbed that allows for testing of complex algorithms with vehicles that have a footprint smaller than a typical mobile phone.
 This requires the design and implementation of custom vehicles as well as careful thought into how algorithms are developed and managed.
-In prior work [3], [5], we developed a robust testbed based on modified toy cars that was successful in testing cooperative control algorithms, but also suffered from some major disadvantages.
-For example, the first generation testbed [3] required a centralized computer to perform all algorithm processing and send commands to the micro-cars, which lacked any form of on-board computing or sensors.
-The second generation [5] added IR range sensors and very modest on-board computing to the microcars, but they were still reliant on a processing computer for any advanced algorithms.
+In prior work (Hsieh et al., 2006; Leung et al., 2007), we developed a robust testbed based on modified toy cars that was successful in testing cooperative control algorithms, but also suffered from some major disadvantages.
+For example, the first generation testbed (Hsieh et al., 2006) required a centralized computer to perform all algorithm processing and send commands to the micro-cars, which lacked any form of on-board computing or sensors.
+The second generation (Leung et al., 2007) added IR range sensors and very modest on-board computing to the microcars, but they were still reliant on a processing computer for any advanced algorithms.
 This paper describes a third generation vehicle that is completely customized with vastly increased computational power, allowing not only for on-board algorithm processing but also for realtime user interaction via a remote terminal, as well as an array of sensors and enhanced communication capabilities.
 All this is done while still maintaining the compact footprint of prior work, avoiding space constraint issues.

-The remainder of the paper is organized as follows: Section II describes the setup of the testbed and the new generation micro-car hardware and software, Section III presents some of the experiments that have been implemented on the testbed, and Section IV outlines future testbed goals and conclusions.
+The remainder of the paper is organized as follows: Section 2 describes the setup of the testbed and the new generation micro-car hardware and software, Section 3 presents some of the experiments that have been implemented on the testbed, and Section 4 outlines future testbed goals and conclusions.

-II.
-TESTBED SETUP AND HARDWARE
+2 TESTBED SETUP AND HARDWARE

 The UCLA Applied Mathematics Laboratory Testbed (AMLT) is divided into three subsystems: an overhead-camera and PC tracking system, a remote terminal PC, and the micro-car robotic vehicles (Fig. 1).

 Physically, the testbed is a 1.5 m x 2.0 m rectangular area in which the micro-cars operate.
 The area itself is made of black asphalt felt paper with a white boundary, providing a uniform, non-reflective background for imaging purposes.
 The cars' positions are tracked by 2 overhead Imaging Source DMK 21F04 1/4 Monochrome CCD cameras with a resolution of 640 x 480 pixels.
 They have a frame rate of 30 fps and are connected to an image processing PC via firewire cable.
-The cars are identified using an OpenCV contour searching function that recognizes black and white ID tags, or "hats", that are fixed atop each micro-car, giving each car's current position and orientation [3], [5].
+The cars are identified using an OpenCV contour searching function that recognizes black and white ID tags, or "hats", that are fixed atop each micro-car, giving each car's current position and orientation (Hsieh et al., 2006; Leung et al., 2007).

 This information is then broadcast through a serial radio module to be received by the cars on the testbed, for use in control algorithms.
 This mimics the functionality of a GPS unit that may be present in more advanced vehicles in the field.